tylerball/filehub-config/README.md

 ## RAVpower WD02 modifications ##

-When I had purchased a WD02, I quickly found that it wouldn't be safe to operate in a public network.
+When I had purchased a [http://www.ravpower.com/catalog/product/search/filehub](RAVPower FileHub) [http://www.ravpower.com/rp-wd02-filehub-6000mah-power-bank-black.html](WD02), I quickly found that it wouldn't be safe to operate in a public network, with lots of open ports, `telnet` being quite prominent.

-There was a Wiki page "**Securing your RavPower Filehub RP-WD01**" on http://www.isartor.org, and soon thereafter I found https://github.com/digidem/filehub-config, which was the starting point for my own modifications.
+There was a [https://web.archive.org/web/20141112135713/http://www.isartor.org/wiki/Securing_your_RavPower_Filehub_RP-WD01](Wiki page "**Securing your RavPower Filehub RP-WD01**" on http://www.isartor.org), and soon thereafter I found [https://github.com/digidem/filehub-config](the original `filehub-config`), which was the starting point for my own modifications.

+I found that (on my WD02 - which is somewhat different from the WD01, details to be investigated) some of the code snippets didn't work, and that they were combined in "some" order:
+   * the name of the ethernet interface was wrong (that seems to be one of those differences)
+   * the firewall would not be modified if the uplink was enabled/disabled
+   * there was no IPv6 support
+   * something didn't work with swap
+   * a few snippets I didn't (and still don't) understand

 What I did:
    * add prefix numbers for proper ordering of snippets
-   * disable part of the snippets (mainly because I don't understand them)
+   * disable part of the snippets
    * change makefile to make use of snippet numbering, and add comments to show "where this part came from"
    * add a new ntp.cfg for use in Europe
    * use `/.internal/donottouch/` instead of `/monitoreo/no_tocar/`